tokenrove/build-your-own-shell/stage_2.md

 feature: pipes and redirections.

 First, we'll add a bit more syntax.
 This is where a simple parsing framework might start to be useful.

-You'll need to separate your input by occurrances of `|`, and for each command, find expressions of the form `n< path`, `n> path`, and `n>> path`, where `n` is an optional integer.

-If you'd like to handle quoting now, you might find it handy to look at the [POSIX shell grammar] specification.
-I don't think you actually need to do this yet, though.
-Just consider in your design that splitting on whitespace won't be enough.

-Note that you now may have to read multiple lines of input, if the last token read is a pipe.
-Take this opportunity to also support `\` (backslash) as a line-continuation character.

-If you're planning to use a parser generator, consider [what Chet Ramey has to say] about bash and bison:
+If you're planning to use a parser generator, consider [what Chet Ramey has to say] about bash and
+bison:

 > One thing I've considered multiple times, but never done, is
 > rewriting the bash parser using straight recursive-descent rather